 - or by changing your camera’s white balance settings

-With studio lights and speedlights you also have the added advantage of using color gels fitted to your flash to change the color of flash light to:
+With studio lights and speedlights you have the added advantage of using color gels fitted to your flash to change the color of flash light to:

 - Match the ambient light